 - Collagen is the most important structural protein in the body.
 However, full length collagen is ineffective as an oral supplement because of its long, twisted shape.

 - To understand the difference between collagen versus collage peptides, remember that collagen peptides and gelatin are made by breaking down full length collagen molecules.
 Collagen peptides are more bioavailable and digested more quickly than gelatin due to their shorter length.

 - While some people can get confused about the difference between hydrolyzed collagen versus collagen, hydrolyzed collagen and collagen peptides are two names for the same product.

 - Gelatin is collagen that has gone through partial hydrolysis, which makes it gel.
-Gelatin is not absorbed as well and is less versatile than collagen peptides.

 BE HEALTHY EVERY DAY with Further Food Collagen Peptides!
 Collagen heals your body from the inside out.
 Learn more here!